GregWoods/gregwoods.github.io/_posts/2012-12-19-cloud-syncing-important-files-flickr.md

 ### Music Collection

 Is currently backed up on <a title="SkyDrive" href="http://windows.microsoft.com/en-US/skydrive/compare" target="_blank">SkyDrive</a>, since I have a Windows Phone, and adding an extra 20Gb to give me total of 45Gb only cost me £6 per year.
-However, it makes no sense to physically store my music online when my copy of &#8220;Muse &#8211; The 2nd Law&#8221; is the same as everybody else&#8217;s.
+However, it makes no sense to physically store my music online when my copy of &#8220;Muse &#8211; The 2nd Law&#8221; is the same as everybody else's.
 So for the future I will be looking at a paid for &#8220;music match&#8221; type of service.
-When I&#8217;ve decided which one, I&#8217;ll let you know.
+When I've decided which one, I'll let you know.

 ### Books